-Per public records information and an interior and exterior inspection, the subject property is improved with a 1,080+/- sq.ft.
-1.5-story single-family residence with supporting site improvements that was originally constructed circa 1900.
-The exterior of the residence features wrap siding; metal roof cover; aluminum gutters and downspouts; and wood frame windows.
+Per public records information and an interior and exterior inspection, the subject property is improved with a 1,080+/- sq.ft. two-story single-family residence with supporting site improvements that was originally constructed circa 1900.
+The exterior of the residence features wrap siding; composition tile roof cover; aluminum gutters and downspouts; and vinyl single-hung windows.

-The first floor of the residence is comprised of a living room, kitchen within eating area, dining room, one bedroom and one full bathroom.
-The second floor is comprised of a bedroom and open area.
+The first floor of the residence is comprised of a living room, four-season room, kitchen, dining area, and full bathroom.
+The second floor is comprised of one landing area and a bedroom.
+The landing area is used as a second bedroom which is not uncommon for older homes such as the subject.

-Interior finishes are comprised of combination plaster, drywall and wood panel walls, plaster and drywall ceilings, wood doors, painted wood trim, and hardwood and laminate tile floor covers.
-The kitchen features wood cabinetry and laminate counter tops.
-The bath features a shower/tub combination with plastic surround and a single bowl pedestal sink.
+Interior finishes are comprised of combination drywall and wood panel walls, drywall ceilings, wood doors, painted wood trim, and carpet and laminate floor covers.
+The kitchen features standard wood cabinetry and laminate counter tops.
+The bath features a shower/tub combination with plastic surround and a single bowl sink in vanity.